I was in therapy a good deal in my twenties and early thirties, and most of the work had to do with shame.

 1) Recognize when and how you began shaming yourself.

 This means figuring out the origins of that voice.
 Where did you learn it?
 When did you absorb it?
 Allow yourself to identify and be compassionate toward the likely child that came to believe it.
 You can create a timeline to help you do just that.

-Once you recognize the origins of your shame, you can begin to hear both inwardly and outwardly how you continue to shame yourself.
-Iff you’re dealing with classic depression, your inner voice might whisper, “I could never do that.”
+Once you recognize the origins of your shame, you can begin to hear how you shame yourself.
+If you’re dealing with classic depression, your inner voice might whisper, “I could never do that.”
 “I’m sure I’m wrong…”.
 If you fall in the category of perfectly hidden depression, you’ll think, “If it’s not done perfectly, I’m a failure.”
 “I could never admit that I’m feeling overwhelmed.”

-Here’s the “magic” and very important question: “Is this thought helpful to me today?“
+3) Replace the shameful thought with this question: “Is this thought helpful to me today?

 Decide if it is a helpful thought for you.
 If it is, then keep it.
 But if it’s not, let it go.
 This takes practice, because those tricky demons are accustomed to having free rein over your mind and heart.